javierdelapuente/paas-charm/docs/explanation/foundations.rst

   charms.
 - `Rockcraft <https://documentation.ubuntu.com/rockcraft/en/latest/>`_ is a
   tool to create rocks – a new generation of secure, stable and OCI-compliant container images, based on Ubuntu.
+TODO Pebble?
+TODO copy advantages from Rockcraft, Security?
+LTS?
+Slices?
+Declarative?

 A Rockcraft framework is initially used to facilitate the creation of a well structured, minimal and hardened container image, called a rock.
 A Charmcraft